Mental health issues in asylum seekers and refugees

 Telephone: 0151 228 4455

-Mental health and physical health professionals that provide assessment and treatment to young people when eating has become difficult.
-Either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physical unwell due to this, or a young person is using other ways, such as over exercising or vomiting to try to control their weight.
+Alder Hey Children's Charity provides mental health and physical health professionals to assess and treat young people when eating has become difficult.
+Either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physically unwell due to this, or a young person is using other ways, such as over exercising or vomiting to try to control their weight.

 Telephone: 0151 2933662